UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 These values share important information about architectural style that could help users search through Archivision more effectively.

-These will be treated as `dcterms:subject`, based on the values from the AAT controlled vocabulary. `edm:hasType`, which is suggested by Samvera as the best match for :code:`genre` is not used in order to keep values from :code:`genre` and :code:`physicalDescription/form` separate following migration.
+These will be treated as :code:`dcterms:subject`, based on the values from the AAT controlled vocabulary. :code:`edm:hasType`, which is suggested by Samvera as the best match for :code:`genre` is not used in order to keep values from :code:`genre` and :code:`physicalDescription/form` separate following migration.